 The tuition and fees are adjusted on July 1 each year.
 Information on tuition and fees is available to students through the University website at www.tesu.edu/tuition.
 Information on graduate tuition and fees is available in the Graduate Prospectus and on the University website.
 Tuition and fees are subject to change without prior notice.

 Admission Application Fee

 This nonrefundable fee and a completed application establish the applicant’s file.
-The Application Fee extends for six months from the date of application.
+The Application Fee extends for one year from the date of application.
 Applicants who do not enroll during this period of eligibility will have to reapply to the University before enrolling.
 The Application Fee is waived for Thomas Edison State University alumni.

 Comprehensive Tuition Plan

 The Comprehensive Tuition Plan allows students to pay one convenient tuition each year they are enrolled and allows a student to attempt a maximum of 36 credits of Thomas Edison State University courses (Guided Study, online, and e-Pack® courses) as well as TECEP® examinations and Prior Learning Assessment (PLA).
 The maximum of 36 credits will include all credits registered for even if a student later withdraws; for example, if a student registers for 12 credits but withdraws from a 3-credit course, the student will have used 12 credits of their 36 credits leaving a balance of 24 credits.
 Once a student registers for 36 credits under their Comprehensive Plan, their enrollment plan with Thomas Edison State University will be changed to Per Credit Tuition Plan for the balance of their enrollment year.
 The student will be required to pay per credit tuition and fees for any additional courses for which they register.
 In addition, any enrollment extension paid for by a student who was previously under the Comprehensive Plan will be under the Per Credit Tuition Plan.